lklint/azure-workshop/Day 1/02 - App Services/02 - App Services - Steps.md

 ### Publish WebJob

-In Visual Studio go to `Build -> Publish` and publish the WebJob to the WebApp you created earlier
+In Visual Studio go to `Build -> Publish` and publish the WebJob to the WebApp you created just before.

 In the portal go to `Web App -> WebJobs -> Run the published webjob`